golang/vscode-go/docs/settings.md

 ### `go.toolsEnvVars`

-Environment variables that will passed to the processes that run the Go tools (e.g. CGO_CFLAGS)
+Environment variables that will passed to the tools that run the Go tools (e.g. CGO_CFLAGS)

 ### `go.toolsGopath`